wehr-to/toastmasters-tech-talks/speech-03-importance-of-customizing.md

 ### Ergonomics and Efficiency
 - Custom keybindings, browser profiles, or stripped-down distros save time.
 - Example: mapping keystrokes in Vim to reduce repetitive strain.
+- Typst’s text-first approach makes structured writing faster and more reproducible than a click-heavy UI.

 ### Security and Control
 - Hardened browser configs (vs stock Chrome) protect privacy.
 - Minimalist Linux installs reduce attack surface.
+- Owning your documents in Typst means independence from cloud lock-in.

 ### Sense of Ownership
 - Your system feels like *yours*, not borrowed.